 \section{Multi-band photometry}

 OU-MER must provide photometric measurements for all the detected sources.
 The pipeline has been designed to produce photometric estimates using various techniques, which can be combined in different ways to obtain the desired scientific information.
-Namely, the output catalogue contains: (i) aperture photometry, obtained using a customized version of the software \texttt{A-PHOT} \citep{Merlin2019}; (ii) template-fitting photometry, obtained using a customized version of the code \texttt{T-PHOT} \citep{Merlin2015, Merlin2016}; and (iii) model-fitting photometry, obtained using \texttt{SE++}.
+Namely, the output catalogue contains: (i) aperture photometry, obtained using a customised version of the software \texttt{A-PHOT} \citep{Merlin2019}; (ii) template-fitting photometry, obtained using a customised version of the code \texttt{T-PHOT} \citep{Merlin2015, Merlin2016}; and (iii) model-fitting photometry, obtained using \texttt{SE++}.

 Concerning aperture photometry, the total flux of each object is estimated as the flux within a \citet{Kron1980} elliptical aperture on the detection image, which is the \IE mosaic for most of the sources, and the NIR stack for the additional NIR-detected sources (see Sect.~\ref{subsect:mosaicing}).
-This corresponds to the \texttt{FLUX\_AUTO} in \texttt{SE2}; here the Kron radius is computed as
+This corresponds to the \texttt{FLUX\_AUTO} in \texttt{SE2}.
+Here, the Kron radius was computed as

 where $a$ is the semi-major axis provided by the deblending algorithm during the deblending step, $r_{ij}$ is the distance of each pixel to the centroid of the object, $f(i,j)$ is its flux, and the summation is extended over a circular region typically of radius $6\, a$.
-The final Kron area for which the flux is computed is an elliptical area of semi-major axis $2.5\, R_{\rm Kron}$ and ellipticity, again provided by the deblending step. \texttt{A-PHOT} sub-divides the pixels crossed by the limit of the elliptical aperture into 10 subpixels, to provide a more precise estimate.
+The final Kron area for which the flux is computed is an elliptical area of semi-major axis $2.5\, R_{\rm Kron}$ and ellipticity, again provided by the deblending step. \texttt{A-PHOT} sub-divides the pixels crossed by the limit of the elliptical aperture into 10 sub-pixels, to provide a more precise estimate.

-Aperture photometry is then measured for all bands on PSF-matched images, within a set of circular apertures with diameters fixed individually source by source as integer multiples of the FWHM of the worst resolution band (typically an EXT band, with FWHM around $1''$).
-In this way, the same physical region of the sources is always sampled, providing a robust colour estimate.
-The smoothing is performed using convolution kernels obtained from the PSFs estimated as described in Sect. \ref{sect:PSF_calculation}.
-To determine the total flux in each band, one must combine the value obtained on the detection band with these aperture fluxes, as follows \citep[e.g.][]{Merlin2022}:
+Aperture photometry was then measured for all bands on PSF-matched images, within a set of circular apertures with diameters fixed individually source by source as integer multiples of the FWHM of the worst-resolution band (typically an EXT band, with FWHM around $1''$).
+In this way, the same physical region of the sources was always sampled, providing a robust colour estimate.
+The smoothing was performed using convolution kernels obtained from the PSFs estimated in the manner described in Sect. \ref{sect:PSF_calculation}.
+To determine the total flux in each band, one must combine the value obtained on the detection band with these aperture fluxes, as follows \citep[e.g.,][]{Merlin2022}: